movinglightspeed/CSIS-212-OOP/README.md

 # CSIS-212-OOP
-University Java course I took that taught Object-oriented programming
+Assignments & Work from a University Java course for Object Oriented Programming.

 Assignment 1
 Program 1